Skip to main content

 With custom name:

-$ lovelace workspace init --name ecommerce-platform --description "E-commerce Platform"
+$ ada workspace init --name ecommerce-platform --description "E-commerce Platform"

 ✓ Workspace initialized: ecommerce-platform